-- 10.5 Where an allegation or complaint is made against any member of staff (including supply teachers), the DSL or a volunteer, the matter should be reported immediately to the Head, or in his absence to the DSG.
+- to the Head, or in his absence to the DSG.
 The allegation will be discussed immediately with the LADO before further action is taken.
-Where appropriate, the Head/DSG will consult with the DSL. - 10.6 Where an allegation or complaint is made against the Head, the matter should be reported immediately to the Chair of Governors or the DSG, without first notifying the Head.
+Where appropriate, the Head/DSG will consult with the DSL. - 10.8 Where an allegation or complaint is made against the Head, the matter should be reported immediately to the Chair of Governors or the DSG, without first notifying the Head.
 The allegation will be discussed immediately with the LADO before further action is taken.
-The Chair of Governors will consult the DSG, and vice versa.

-- 10.7 Where an allegation is made against any governor, the matter should be reported immediately to the Chair of Governors or the DSG.
+The Chair of Governors will consult the DSG, and vice versa. - 10.9 Where an allegation is made against any governor, the matter should be reported immediately to the Chair of Governors or the DSG.
 If either the Chair of Governors or the DSG are the subject of an allegation, the matter should be reported to the other.
 The allegation will be discussed immediately with the LADO before further action is taken.
-Where appropriate, the Chair of Governors will consult the DSG, and vice versa. - 10.8 If it is not possible to report to the Head or Chair of Governors or DSG in the circumstances set out above, a report should be made immediately to one of the DSLs.
+Where appropriate, the Chair of Governors will consult the DSG, and vice versa. - 10.10 If it is not possible to report to the Head or Chair of Governors or DSG in the circumstances set out above, a report should be made immediately to one of the DSLs.
 The DSL will take action in accordance with these procedures and will as soon as possible inform the Head or, where appropriate, the Chair of Governors and the DSG.